chrisstoll1/ActiveCollabHelperExtension/README.md

 2. Clone the repository to your local machine
 3. Install the dependencies by running `npm install`
 4. Run `npm run build` to build the extension
-5. Run `npm run watch` to watch for changes
-6. Load the extension into your browser
+5. Load the extension into your browser
-7. Make your changes
+6. Make your changes
-8. Submit a pull request
+7. Submit a pull request

 ## License